Amethyst-Development/VoidTP/README.md

 - Other reasons

 ## Info
-Teleports a player back to spawn, after the player falls into the void **without killing them**.
+Teleports a player automatically back to specified spawn point and dimension, after the player falls into the void.

 ## Installation
 To install this datapack you simply download the zip and put it in your "datapacks" folder inside your desired world.